WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Aida-Mehonic/Kirstie-CheckIn-Meetings.md

 #### Who did you help over the past fortnight?
 * Mostly JD and AC getting on with their work.
+  * KW: Brilliant! ☀️

 #### Who helped you over the past fortnight?
 * I think folks in the DSG worked really hard!
 My co-facilitator was excellent (he is a PhD student).

 #### What did you achieve?
 * Managed to juggle a huge number of meetings into year-end. 😂
+  * KW: Amen!
+I hope you get a breath in January!

 #### What did you struggle with?
 * DSG was exhausting, especially as I tried not to entirely drop the ball on my day job (I presented at ASG MB, Partnerships monthly, joined an Exeter EI EAB, etc).